How can high school athletes get college exposure?

-There are 3 key elements that combine to give athletes explosive exposure.
+There are 3 key elements that combine to give athletes exposure to NCAA & NAIA colleges.

 - Enthusiasm: Bring lots of energy